The Wrong Way to Grow Your Career

 FAQ: Changing to Goals Based on Testing Ideas

-The value of a test isn't just the activity, but how much less guesswork it creates for the company.
+They work alongside performance reviews, not instead of them.
+The value of a quarterly career test isn’t the activity itself, but how much less guesswork it creates for your manager.

-Instead of measuring "time spent talking to people," your goal becomes "Found 3 big problems the CEO cares about and have a tested plan to fix them."
-When you give your manager proof based on business issues, you are not just a hard worker—you are a smart partner providing high-level information that standard "task completion" reports miss.
+Instead of measuring “time spent in meetings,” your goal becomes “Identified 3 critical problems the CEO cares about and built a tested plan to address them.”
+When you present evidence tied to business issues, you shift from being a hard worker to being a high-value partner.
+That distinction shows up in reviews.

-In a changing world, learning what doesn't work is often more useful than pretending to make progress.
+Learning what doesn’t work is often more useful than pretending to make progress on a bad path.

-Explain your testing goals as a way to reduce risk for the company.
+Frame your career OKRs as a way to reduce risk for the company, not just a personal development exercise.

-Tell your manager: "To make sure Project X gives the best results, my goal for this quarter is to check our current process to find the top two roadblocks before we speed up."
-This connects your growth to the company's success, changing how you are judged from "Did they do the task?" to "Did they solve the issue?"—which is how true career strength is built.
+Say: “To make sure Project X delivers the best results, my goal for this quarter is to audit our current process and surface the top two blockers before we scale.”
+This connects your growth to company outcomes, shifting the question from “Did they do the task?” to “Did they solve the issue?”
+That is how true career strength is built.

 Stop Falling for the Old Way of Doing Things.